SolidOS/solidos/README.md

 ### SolidOS team meetings

 The SolidOS team meets every week for a 1h touchdown.
 We discuss what was done over the week, what needs to be done and delegate tasks.
 Find the meeting time and link on the [SolidOS project Pod](https://solidos.solidcommunity.net/Team/2021/schedule/solidos-schedule.html).
+We take minutes on our meetings.
+You can find them on the [SolidOS pod](https://solidos.solidcommunity.net/public/SolidOS%20team%20meetings/).

 ### SolidOS team instant chat

 In between team meetings, we avidly communicate over at the [gitter SolidOS channel](https://gitter.im/solid/solidos).
 Drop by to chat with us, ask questions or simply say hi.

+### SolidOS team discussions

+Sometimes some ideas need an incubation period and further discussions.
+We make use of [GitHub discussions](https://github.com/solid/solidos/discussions) for that.

 ### SolidOS tasks

-For daily tasks we have a [GitHub prioritization board](https://github.com/solid/solidos/projects/1).
+For daily tasks we have a [task overview](https://github.com/orgs/solid/projects/14/views/4) and an overview of needed PRs at [GitHub prioritization board](https://github.com/solid/solidos/projects/1) and a new one over at
-For a longer term roadmap we use a Solid [task manager](https://solidos.solidcommunity.net/public/Roadmap/Tasks/) and plan on Kanban the next milestones.
+For a longer term roadmap, we use a Solid [task manager](https://solidos.solidcommunity.net/public/Roadmap/Tasks/) and plan on Kanban the next milestones.

 ### Additional useful information